logzio/logz-docs/_source/user-guide/infrastructure-monitoring/annotations.md

 ##### Decide which logs should trigger the annotation

 You'll be using a Kibana search query to select the logs you want to mark on your dashboard.
-They will appear as vertical markers on the dashboard' timeline to indicate when they were sent.
+They will appear as vertical markers on the dashboard's timeline to indicate when they were sent.

 Type in a _Kibana_ query in Lucene syntax.
 It's best if you double-check your query results in [Kibana Discover](/user-guide/kibana/) to make sure it is specific enough.